 It happens that apps on Mac don’t always respond to user commands, so active processes still occupy the system memory.
 You may need to force quit apps to fix a frozen Mac.
-In this article, we share the ways how to close frozen programs on Mac, including the case when force quit on Mac is not working.
+In this article, we share the ways how to close frozen programs on Mac, including the case when the standart command is not working.

 Contents:

-- How to force quit on Mac using a shortcut
+- How to force quit using a shortcut

-- How to force quit apps using the Apple menu
+- How to quit apps using the Apple menu

-- How to force shut down apps using Activity Monitor
+- How to shut down apps using Activity Monitor

-- How to force quit an app from the Dock panel
+- How to force close an app from the Dock panel

-- How to force stop programs on Mac using Terminal
+- How to stop programs on Mac using Terminal

-- How to force quit apps using Memory Cleaner
+- How to force close apps using Memory Cleaner

-- What to do when the Force Quit command on Mac is not working
+- What to do when the Force Quit command is not working

 Before we start